 Driving the 7 Series

-.
-The brakes are easily modulated and always strong, and the 7's steering feels more in touch with the road than its nearest rivals.
-The 740i's turbocharged 6-cylinder engine doesn't quite live up to the status of this car and we would opt for the 750's twin-turbo V8 any day of the week.
+...
+BMW sedan you can buy.
+The strong brakes, precise-feeling inputs, and sporty suspension keep the driver more in touch with the road than its rivals.
+That said, we'd skip the non-diesel 740i's turbocharged 6-cylinder engine in favor of the 750's twin-turbo V8 any day of the week.
 With 445 horsepower on tap, the difference in fuel economy is marginal (although the difference in price is not).
 Both the all-out-enthusiast Alpina B7 version and the range-topping 760Li deliver performance numbers once reserved for dedicated supercars.
-In terms of ride comfort, the 2014 7 Series dispatches bumps and road imperfections with a hardly a shake of the cabin.
+In terms of ride comfort, the 2015 7 Series dispatches bumps and road imperfections with a hardly a shake of the cabin.
 Selecting the Sport or Sport Plus driving mode increases suspension firmness, alters steering effort and improves throttle response.

-iPhone users can access various BMW-developed and 3rd-party smartphone applications like Web Radio, Facebook and Twitter through the 10.2-inch navigation system display.
+The 7 Series allows iPhone users to access various BMW-developed and 3rd-party smartphone applications like Web Radio, Facebook and Twitter through the 10.2-inch navigation system display.

-As a flagship sedan, the 2014 7 Series is a rolling showcase for BMW's in-vehicle technology and design.
+Buyers of the 2015 BMW 7 Series will quickly discover that this flagship sedan is a rolling showcase for BMW's in-vehicle technology and design.
 The optional "multicontour" front seats adjust 20 ways to suit a variety of body shapes and sizes, while rear-seat passengers are provided an assortment of luxurious features such as seat massagers, rear-seat entertainment with two 9.2-inch displays, and power-sliding sunshades for the side windows.
-And while it may not be the most intuitive infotainment system on the market, the latest iteration of BMW's iDrive is light-years ahead of the 1st-generation system when it comes to ease of use.
+New for 2015 is a standard leather-wrapped dash on V8 and V12 models.
+The latest iteration of BMW's iDrive is easier to use than ever before.

-Given its $75,000 starting price, the entry-level 2014 BMW 7 Series comes equipped with an array of high-end accouterments.
+Given its $75,000 starting price, the entry-level 2015 BMW 7 Series comes equipped with an array of high-end accouterments.
 Highlights include 4-zone climate control, heated steering wheel, navigation, a 16-speaker audio system with two subwoofers, adaptive headlights that swivel with the steering wheel for greater visibility around corners, and BMW's driving dynamics control with a choice five separate vehicle performance personalities.
-On the safety front, the 7 Series includes eight airbags, an active protection system that automatically pretensions the seatbelts when sensors detect an imminent crash and BMW Assist with emergency services like collision notification, stolen vehicle recovery and roadside assistance.
+Newly standard this year are Bluetooth and USB connections, and BMW Online and BMW Apps are now standard.
+Safety items include eight airbags, and BMW Assist with emergency services like collision notification, stolen vehicle recovery and roadside assistance.

-A/V buffs will find a lot to like in the Bang & Olufsen sound system as well as the full-color head-up display, which projects pertinent driver information like speed limits and directions onto the windshield.
+If you love audio, you'll want the Bang & Olufsen sound system upgrade, and the full-color head-up display is a must-have for anybody who calls him or herself a techno geek.
 A cabin chock-full of distracting tech features necessitates the Driver Assistance Package, which includes lane departure alerts, pedestrian warning, side- and top-view cameras that provide a more comprehensive look at the vehicle's surroundings, and an active cruise control system designed to automatically maintain a prescribed distance behind the vehicle ahead.
 Bespoke adornments from the BMW Individual menu are available for buyers looking to take personalization to the next level.